Saturday Night Live parodies of Donald Trump: After the 2016 election

 Several people who work closely with Trump have been frequently parodied.
-These include Counselor to the President Kellyanne Conway (Kate McKinnon), White House Chief Strategist Steve Bannon (Mikey Day) with a Grim Reaper-like appearance, White House Press Secretaries Sean Spicer (Melissa McCarthy), and Sarah Huckabee Sanders (Aidy Bryant), and United States Attorney General Jeff Sessions (Kate McKinnon).
+These include White House Chief Strategist Steve Bannon (Mikey Day) with a Grim Reaper-like appearance, White House Press Secretaries Sean Spicer (Melissa McCarthy), and Sarah Huckabee Sanders (Aidy Bryant), and United States Attorney General Jeff Sessions (Kate McKinnon).
+Senior counselor Kellyanne Conway was frequently parodied by the show.
 Vice President Mike Pence was portrayed by Beck Bennett, and Trump's sons Eric and Donald Jr. by Alex Moffat and Mikey Day respectively.
 Elder daughter Ivanka Trump was also featured, as portrayed by Scarlett Johansson, though she has also been portrayed by Margot Robbie.
 Other parodies of people associated with the Trump Administration post-election included Jared Kushner (Jimmy Fallon), an unmasked Steve Bannon (Bill Murray), Michael Cohen (Ben Stiller), Brett Kavanaugh (Matt Damon), Robert Mueller (Robert de Niro), Rudy Giuliani (Kate McKinnon), Paul Manafort (Alex Moffat), and Mitch McConnell (Beck Bennett).

 Trump tweeted his displeasure with the show in November, December, and January, saying "Totally biased, not funny and the Baldwin impersonation just can't get any worse." and "NBCNews is bad but Saturday Night Live is the worst of NBC.
 Not funny, cast is terrible, always a complete hit job.
 Really bad television!".

 El Nacional, a Dominican newspaper, mistakenly published Baldwin's picture instead of Trump's in February 2017.
 The paper quickly apologized.

 In June 2021, after Trump had left office, it was reported that while Trump was in office he had inquired if the Federal Communications Commission or the United States Justice Department could force SNL to stop portraying him.
 Trump denied that he has ever made such an inquiry, but claimed that his portrayal by SNL "should be considered an illegal campaign contribution from the Democrat Party."
 He also criticized Baldwin's portrayal of him, but praised Darrell Hammond's portrayal.

 Baldwin portrayed Trump only once after the 2020 United States presidential election, declaring in a November 2020 appearance that he (in character as Trump) had won the election.
 Immediately after that last portrayal, Baldwin tweeted "I don’t believe I’ve ever been this overjoyed to lose a job before!"